julianeon/julianeon/README.md

 I worked at PagerDuty, Ripple and GraphQL, helping users with open source products.

-In the past few years, I've used React a lot with AWS, especially AWS Amplify and its associated services: s3, Cognito, DynamoDB, and AppSync.
+In the past few years, I've used React a lot with AWS, especially AWS Amplify and its associated services: s3, Cognito, DynamoDB, AppSync, and Lambda.

-These days, I use [Svelte](https://javascriptpage.com/react-svelte-pitch-deck-app-comparison) more (note: I wrote that comparison article and the code shown there).
+These days, I use Svelte more, as I [explain](https://javascriptpage.com/react-svelte-pitch-deck-app-comparison) in this article on my site, javascriptpage.com.

 You can read my [repo guide](repo_guide.md) to learn more about my GitHub code.